oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * SHOULD respond with the 501 status code.
     * SHOULD respond with ‘Rule number currently in use’ in the  status text.
     * MAY respond with the 500 status code.

 The valid target types, associated specifiers, and options are summarized in sections 2.3.1.1 and 2.3.1.2.
-Sample commands are presented in Annex C.
+Sample commands are presented in [Annex C](#annex-c-sample-commands).

-#### 2.3.1.1 ‘Allow ip_connection’
+#### 2.3.1.1 Allow ip_connection
 The ‘allow ip_connection’ command is required for openc2 producers implementing the SLPF.

 If the ‘allow ip_addr’ target is not implemented, then SLPF consumers MUST implement the ‘allow ip-connection’ command.
 Otherwise it is OPTIONAL.